HouseOfAngular/angular-love/libs/blog-bff/authors/api/README.md

-# blog-bff-authors
+# api-authors

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test blog-bff-authors` to execute the unit tests.
+Run `nx test api-authors` to execute the unit tests.